Communities

 Artists, Audience developers, Artistic directors:

 How to co-design processes?
-What are the key aspects to be taken into account?
+What have been the key aspects taken into account?

 Artists